DavidOgalo/File_Search_Server/README.md

 ## Conclusion

 The `AS_IntroductoryTask` project provides an efficient solution for searching strings in large text files.
 By benchmarking various algorithms, we have identified the most suitable algorithm for different scenarios.
 The project offers a robust framework for further enhancements and optimizations.

-This README provides a comprehensive guide to understanding, setting up, and running the `AS_IntroductoryTask` project, ensuring that users can effectively utilize and extend its capabilities.